As a successful practice it is very important to learn from our patients when thing haven’t gone exactly as expected.

 4. Crown, onlay, veneer de-bond.
 Frequency: Rare/occasional

-While adhesive dentistry has revolutionised tooth preparations, meaning we not have to drill as much tooth away to form crowns, veneers, onlays and restorations.
+While adhesive dentistry has revolutionised tooth preparations, meaning we not have to drill as much tooth away to form restorations such as crowns, veneers, onlays and restorations.
 This results in more tooth structure being saved, which means the tooth lasts for longer and we reduce the need for root canal treatments.
-However, It also means that the crown, onlay or veneer may de bond (i.e. come off) If this happens we merely bond it back on.
+However, It also means that the crown, onlay or veneer may de-bond (i.e. come off) If this happens we merely bond it back on.

 5. Crown, onlay, veneer, restoration fracture.
 Frequency: rare